 The following table is intended to help you understand the Fund's financial performance.
 Certain information reflects financial results for a single Fund share.
-The total return figures represent the percentage that an investor in the Fund would have earned (or lost) on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-The financial information for the periods shown has been audited by Tait, Weller & Baker LLP, an independent registered public accounting firm, whose report, along with the Fund's financial statements, is included in the Fund's annual report, which is available upon request.
+The total return figures in the tables represent the rate that an investor in the Fund would have earned (or lost) on an investment in the Fund (assuming reinvestment of all dividends and distributions).
+The financial information for the periods shown has been audited by Tait, Weller & Baker LLP, an independent registered public accounting firm, whose report, along with the Fund's financial statements, is included in the Fund's Annual Financials and Other Information, which is available on the Fund's website and as part of the Fund's Form N-CSR filing, which can be located on the SEC's website and is available upon request.
 No financial highlights information is presented for Class T Shares of the Fund because Class T Shares had not commenced operations during the periods shown.